DevOps-Article/AWS-cicd-simple-project/README.md

 <img width="658" alt="Screenshot 2024-03-24 at 5 18 11 PM" src="https://github.com/DevOps-Article/AWS-cicd-simple-project/assets/73771495/eb75b65d-247e-422a-9429-f39cd74d7ecd">

-16. Go to Code Deployment and creates:
-     Aew Application:  give any names
-     Compute platform:  Ec2

-17. Go inside the application, select application and Create deployment group Deployment group name:   give any names
-    Service role: Select service role that already we have created Deployment type: In place
+16. Proceed to the CodeDeploy service and initiate the creation of a new application:
+    Application Name: Choose a suitable name.
+    Compute Platform: Select EC2.

+17. Within the newly created application, navigate to the deployment group section and create a new deployment group:
+    Deployment Group Name: Provide a distinctive name.
+    Service Role: Choose an existing service role.
+    Deployment Type: Opt for 'In place'.
-    Environment configuration:  Amazon EC2 instances
+    Environment Configuration: Specify 'Amazon EC2 instances'.
-    Deployment settings:  Select AllAtOnce
+    Deployment Settings: Choose 'AllAtOnce'.
-    Finally- click on create Deployment group.
+    Finally, click on 'Create Deployment Group'.

-18 Go to Pipeline and create new pipeline,
+18 Move to the AWS CodePipeline service and commence the creation of a new pipeline:
-   Pipeline name: give any name
-   Pipeline type: V2
-   Execution mode: Queued (Pipeline type V2 required) Service role: Seletc New service role (it will automatically create new role and required permissions) make sure to enable Allow AWS CodePipeline to create a service role so it can be used with this new pipeline Advanced settings: Artifact store: You can choose default or custome location of S3 to store build artifacts Encryption key:  AWS Managed Key
+   Pipeline Name: Assign a descriptive name.
+   Pipeline Type: Select V2.
+   Execution Mode: Opt for 'Queued' (Pipeline type V2 required).
+   Service Role: Choose 'Create a new service role', ensuring to enable 'Allow AWS CodePipeline to create a service role' to facilitate its usage with the new pipeline.
+   Advanced Settings:
+   Artifact Store: Default or custom S3 location for storing build artifacts.
+   Encryption Key: Utilize AWS Managed Key.
-   Sources:  Give the codecommit repository
+   Sources: Specify the CodeCommit repository.
-   Build:  Select AWS CodeBuild
+   Build: Choose AWS CodeBuild.
-   Deploy: Select AWSCodeDeply
+   Deploy: Select AWS CodeDeploy.
-   Review and finally creates the pipeline.
+   Review and finalize the pipeline creation.

-19. Monitor your piple line stages like, Source, Build & Deploy, if everything well then pipeline should be success and code Should be deploy on Ec2.

-Testing:
-Now, for testing you can take Ec2 public IP and check the application is working or not in web the browser.
+19. Monitor the stages of your pipeline, including Source, Build, and Deploy.
+A successful pipeline execution will result in the deployment of the code onto EC2 instances.

+**Testing:**
+To test the application, acquire the public IP of the EC2 instance and verify its functionality via a web browser.
-Additionally- you can make a changes in your code, push the code to codecommite and pipeline should trigger automatically.
+Additionally, you can introduce changes to your code, push them to CodeCommit, and observe the pipeline triggering automatic deployments.

-Thanks
-Devops Artile
+Thank you,
+DevOps Article